-Emmy, BAFTA and Hugo Award-winning writer/producer Steven Moffat has served as Doctor Who’s executive producer, principal writer and showrunner for the past six seasons.
+Emmy, BAFTA and Hugo Award winner Steven Moffat has served as Doctor Who’s executive producer, principal writer and showrunner for the past six seasons.
 He’s been responsible for the creation of the Eleventh and Twelfth Doctors, and the casting of both lead actors, Matt Smith and Peter Capaldi; has written over forty teleplays for the series since it returned in 2005; and is responsible for some of the show’s most memorable characters, aliens and villains.
 Moffat’s previous television work includes creating the series Press Gang and Coupling, as well as co-creating the popular Sherlock with Mark Gatiss, and penning the script for the 1999 Doctor Who/Comic Relief charity special, “The Curse of Fatal Death”.
-His final contribution to Doctor Who (that we know of!) will be this December’s Capaldi swan song, “Twice Upon a Time,” airing on Christmas Day, before he hands off the reins to new incoming executive producer Chris Chibnall.
+His final contribution to Doctor Who was this past December’s swan song for Peter Capaldi, “Twice Upon a Time,” after which he’s handed off the reins to new incoming executive producer Chris Chibnall.
 A three-time Gallifrey One guest (whose last visit was ten years ago!) before he took over the series in 2009, we are thrilled to welcome Steven back to celebrate the end of the “Moffat Era” in an appearance co-sponsored between Gallifrey One and Showmasters Events.

 Sylvester McCoy has been known for nearly three decades as the Seventh Doctor in Doctor Who.
 Appearing in the program from 1987-1989 opposite Bonnie Langford and later Sophie Aldred, McCoy later reprised the role in the 1996 FOX Television/BBC Doctor Who TV movie co-production, where he successfully handed off the reigns to Paul McGann after a regeneration sequence.
 McCoy also returned to the Doctor Who fold in 1993 for the charity special “Dimensions in Time” and later reprised his role for Big Finish Productions’ series of Doctor Who audios, alongside Langford and Aldred as well as additional companions including Lisa Bowerman and Philip Olivier.
 McCoy achieved worldwide fame as Radagast the Brown in Peter Jackson’s The Hobbit series, and in addition to numerous film & TV appearances of late, he was most recently seen in the second season of the Netflix original Sense8.
 A previous four-time guest of honor of Gallifrey One, we are thrilled to welcome him back to our convention in 2018.

 Writer, actor and comedian Matt Lucas has been a household name in Britain (and here in America) for many years due to his success in the TV series Little Britain alongside David Walliams (reprised in Little Britain USA).
-But of course, Lucas became best known to Doctor Who fans as Nardole beginning with 2015’s Christmas special “The Husbands of River Song,” then appearing in the following year’s follow-up “The Return of Doctor Mysterio” before becoming a series regular alongside Peter Capaldi and Pearl Mackie for Series Ten.
+But of course, Lucas became best known to Doctor Who fans as Nardole beginning with 2015’s Christmas special “The Husbands of River Song,” then appearing in the following year’s follow-up “The Return of Doctor Mysterio” before becoming a series regular alongside Peter Capaldi and Pearl Mackie for Series Ten (and recently making a cameo in Capaldi’s last story, “Twice Upon a Time”).
 Lucas is also known for his portrayals of the scorekeeping baby Georgie Dawes in the comedy panel game Shooting Stars and both Tweedle Dum and Tweedle Dee in Alice in Wonderland and Alice Through the Looking Glass, as well as appearances in Shaun of the Dead, Bridesmaids, Paddington, Portlandia, Community and many other film & TV roles.
 We are delighted to welcome Mr. Lucas to Gallifrey One in 2018, for Saturday and Sunday only, in an appearance sponsored by Showmasters Events.

 David Bradley is… the Doctor!
 First appearing in Doctor Who opposite Matt Smith in 2012’s “Dinosaurs on a Spaceship,” Bradley later became a beloved icon to fans with his portrayal of William Hartnell in 2013’s Doctor Who 50th anniversary biopic An Adventure in Space and Time.
-But none of that prepared us for the (delightful) shock of seeing Bradley as the First Doctor himself in the closing moments of Series Ten’s finale “The Doctor Falls,” a role he will portray opposite Peter Capaldi in the latter’s swansong episode “Twice Upon a Time” airing this December.
+But none of that prepared us for the (delightful) shock of seeing Bradley as the First Doctor himself in the closing moments of Series Ten’s finale “The Doctor Falls,” a role he portrayed opposite Peter Capaldi in the latter’s swansong episode “Twice Upon a Time” as well as for a new series of audio adventures for Big Finish Productions.
 Bradley is also well known to audiences as crotchety Argus Filch in the Harry Potter film series, as villainous Red Wedding instigator Walder Frey in Game of Thrones, as Abraham Setrakian in the FX series The Strain, and in an award-winning performance as Jack Marshall in Broadchurch, among numerous other television and film roles.
 We are excited to welcome Mr. Bradley to Gallifrey One 2018 for appearances on all three days, courtesy Showmasters Events.

 Actress Sophie Aldred joined Sylvester McCoy’s seventh Doctor in 1987’s Dragonfire and become the final companion of the classic Doctor Who series, accompanying him throughout his final two seasons, as the teenage orphan Dorothy “Ace” McShane, mysteriously transported halfway across the universe.
-Since then, Aldred has reprised her role alongside McCoy for Big Finish’s long-running Doctor Who audio series.
-She has also remained active as a childrens television presenter and voice-over actress, and makes her fifth appearance at Gallifrey One courtesy Showmasters Events.
+Since then, Aldred has reprised her role alongside McCoy for many installments of Big Finish’s long-running Doctor Who audio series, and has become one of Doctor Who fandom’s most beloved convention guests.
+She has also remained active as a children’s television presenter and voice-over actress in the U.K., and makes her fifth appearance at Gallifrey One courtesy Showmasters Events.

 Camille Coduri recurred regularly in the first two series of the revived Doctor Who as Jackie Tyler, the sharp-witted and irascible mother of Billie Piper’s Rose Tyler, and reprised her role in the Series 4 episode “Journey’s End” and David Tennant’s final story, “The End of Time.”
 That’s led to a newly announced appearance in the upcoming Doctor Who: The Ninth Doctor audio series from Big Finish.
 Ms. Coduri also participated in a Doctor Who-themed episode of The Weakest Link, and is known for appearances in Nuns on the Run, King Ralph, and Rumpole of the Bailey.
 Camille attended Gallifrey One 2012 as her first-ever North American appearance, and she returns for a second visit to L.A. in 2018 courtesy Showmasters Events.